KTC96/Didyouhearthat/README.md

 ## ABOUT
 ### Intro

-This quiz tests the user's knowledge of Spooky Halloween Sounds.
+This quiz tests the user's knowledge of Spooky Sounds from their favourite Halloween films.

 Listen to the audio and see if you know how the sound was made.